We are not boasting, just saying:

-The USSR exported the AK to a lot of countries, either for cash or as military aid.
+- The USSR exported the AK to a lot of countries, either for cash or as military aid.

-A lot of them were given to militant groups worldwide.
+- A lot of them were given to militant groups worldwide.

-Because Mikhail Kalashnikov never took out a patent, and designed the weapon from the start with simplicity of manufacture and ease of mass production in mind, the AK can made by any professional metalwork facility.
+- Because Mikhail Kalashnikov never took out a patent, and designed the weapon from the start with simplicity of manufacture and ease of mass production in mind, the AK can made by any professional metalwork facility.
 And it is.
 The AK has had a lot of local versions, produced both with and without a licence.
 Despite the design now being patented in Russia, it's still produced in a lot of back-street weapons shops.
 Most "AK" rifles in the world aren't even Russian, let alone Soviet!

-The AK is known for being very reliable.
+- The AK is known for being very reliable.
 It can stuck in a swamp for weeks, pulled out, quickly cleaned and fire first time.
 It also needs little training to fire.
 It is so easy to use a child could (literally) wield it.

-More films use the near-identical Chinese Type-56/QCZ56s because they are way cheaper even when there is no patent for the original.
+- More films use the near-identical Chinese Type-56/QCZ56s because they are way cheaper even when there is no patent for the original.

-It should be noted that the original AK-47 was only produced from 1947 to 1960.
+- It should be noted that the original AK-47 was only produced from 1947 to 1960.
 The vast majority of AK-pattern rifles in use today are variants of its successor, the lighter AKM, and Type 56.

-With the Soviet-Afghan War, a lot of the weapons ended up in the hands of the Mujahideen and therefore among the Islamist movement.
+- With the Soviet-Afghan War, a lot of the weapons ended up in the hands of the Mujahideen and therefore among the Islamist movement.

-Not to mention how they exported thousands and thousands of the things to Egypt, Syria, Iraq, and the other anti-Israeli powers during the 50s and 60s.
+- Not to mention how they exported thousands and thousands of the things to Egypt, Syria, Iraq, and the other anti-Israeli powers during the 50s and 60s.

-Also to the Israelis themselves.
+- Also to the Israelis themselves.
 About 1/3 of the Israeli army used the AK before they had Galils and M16s.

-With the end of the USSR, a lot of corrupt officers sold off weapons for cash.
+- With the end of the USSR, a lot of corrupt officers sold off weapons for cash.

 (Speaking of advertising, Amnesty did a spoof shopping channel video with the host advertising the AK-47.
 It can be found on the DVD for Lord of War)

 Soviet hardware was exported and copied over and over, so a lot of their vehicles are still in the cross hairs of U.S. fighting forces even when the Russians aren't.
 The Chinese and North Koreans during Korea, the NVA in Vietnam, the Afghan and Iraqi fighters of today, all arm themselves in Soviet leftovers, or derivatives originally based on Soviet designs.
 The relatively poor performance of such hardware against Western armed forces in recent conflicts is largely due to the fact that the Soviets only ever gave their client states and casual-customers cheap and nasty versions of their real vehicles - only the few Warsaw Pact countries which bordered NATO actually got the proper stuff.
-While this practice is not uncommon in the international arms trade, it was particularly pronounced with the Soviets - their tanks, for instance, did not only use less sophisticated equipment (e.g. sights, radios) but also thinner armour made with cheaper (and weaker) alloys.
+While this practice is not uncommon in the international arms trade, it was particularly pronounced with the Soviets - their tanks, for instance, did not only use less sophisticated equipment (e.g. sights, radios) but also thinner armor made with cheaper (and weaker) alloys.
 It's also worth noting that such export vehicles were, as is the norm in the arms trade, often several generations behind current military equipment - and given their usual clients (i.e. struggling third-world warlord-domains), were rarely as well-maintained as they should be.
-All this would be okay if the tanks were used by an effective military organisation with adequate logistics and communications, leadership and planning, and training - which, again given who the usual clients were, was pretty damn rare.
+All this would be okay if the tanks were used by an effective military organization with adequate logistics and communications, leadership and planning, and training - which, again given who the usual clients were, was pretty damn rare.